Victor and Nora: A Love Story by Lauren Myracle and Illustrated by Isaac Goodhart

 All in all:

-Thanks for reading!
-Let me know your thoughts down in the comments below.
+THANK YOU ALL FOR READING!
+Let me know your thoughts down in the comments below!

 Link to a video to watch if you can’t donate!

 My friend started Live Streaming so check them out HERE!!